-Of interest in the area of Negombo (Sri Lanka)
+Of interest in the area of Negombo (Sri Lanka), what to see

 In addition to attractions in the heart of Negombo, while relaxing at the resort, tourists have the opportunity to visit other places around Sri Lanka on their own or with a guided tour for a few days, which can be bought at travel agencies on the street.
 But there are several attractions near Negombothat can be visited in a short day trip.
 You can reach them yourself, hiring a tuk-tuk, a taxi or buy a tour.